dllup markup language

 2. Item ninety-nine?
 Nah it’s actually item two.

-Nesting is supported only for unordered lists, but not for ordered ones.
-The first number of a numbered list must be 1, although for the remaining list items any number works.
+The first number of a numbered list should be 1, although for the remaining list items any number works.

 2.3.6 Tables